 To start with, the scoring system would be based only on Blocker and Critical issues.
 We had many of them from the beginning.
 So the worse the issue is, the more points you get by solving it.
 To keep it simple I based the score directly on the technical debt calculated by Sonar.

-The last thing to consider was a cleaning of duplicated rules or controversial rules in Sonar.
+The last thing to consider was the cleaning of duplicated rules or controversial rules in Sonar.
 This would avoid big changes in scores and coherence in the game from the first day.

 There is no winner or loser in the game, only a leaderboard with points and badges.
-Even though there is not a date to proclaim a winner recently we rewarded the team member with the higher score with a mug, with no prior notice.
-It’s not much, but small surprises are good in games.
+Even though there is not a date to proclaim a winner recently we rewarded the team member with a higher score with a mug, with no prior notice.
+It’s not much, but small surprises are good.

 Required setup & How to design the micro-web

-Your CI framework has to be prepared to analyze your code base.
-That means Jenkins and maven with corresponding plugins have to send reports to Sonar server.
+Your CI framework has to be prepared to analyze your codebase.
+That means Jenkins and maven with corresponding plugins have to send reports to the Sonar server.
 You’ll also need an account for the micro-web game to access Sonar API.